Viking Ocean Cruises (2019 Update)

 Viking Oceans Ships

-By 2022, Viking Oceans will have a fleet of six 930-guest passenger ships that are, at this point, scheduled to be more alike than not.
-However, considering the success Viking has had with its lead ship, Viking Star, this is a good thing.
-Read our full Voyage Report from the christening of Viking Star in Bergen, Norway; and from our journey between Barcelona and Lisbon.
+By 2021, Viking Oceans will have a fleet of seven 930-guest passenger ships that are more alike than not.
+However, considering the success Viking has had with its ocean ships, this is a good thing.

 The Viking Oceans fleet: